 Management and operation of INEEL is the responsibility of private contractors working under the direction of the DOE Idaho Operations Office.
 Various contractors managed INEEL until 1994, when Lockheed Martin Idaho Technologies Company became the prime contractor.
-In October 1999, Bechtel BWXT Idaho, LLC, in partnership with the Island Northwest Research Alliance, replaced Lockheed Martin as the prime contractor.
-Two other contractors, Argonne National Laboratory-West and Bechtel Bettis, Inc., continue to support functions at INEEL.
+In October 1999, Bechtel BWXT Idaho, LLC replaced Lockheed Martin as the prime contractor.
+Members of the LLC are Bechtel National Incorporated, BWX Technologies Company, and Island Northwest Research Alliance.
+Two other contractors, Argonne National Laboratory-West and Bechtel Bettis Incorporated, continue to support functions at INEEL.

-The INEEL Work Force - 2000
+The INEEL Work Force - 2001

-A total of 9,162 INEEL employees were included in epidemiologic surveillance in 2000, almost the same number of workers that were present in 1999.
-The gender and age distributions of the 2000 work force are shown in Figure 1.
-There were 2,258 (25 percent) women and 6,904 (75 percent) men in the work force.
-The average age of women in the work force was 42 years and 45 years for men.
-Race was unknown for 35 percent of the workers.
-For those workers whose race was reported, the majority was White (92 percent).
+A total of 8,952 INEEL employees were included in epidemiologic surveillance in 2001, only 2 percent fewer workers than in 2000.
+The gender and age distributions of the 2001 work force are shown in Figure 1.
+There were 2,207 (25 percent) women and 6,745 those workers whose race was reported, the majority of the workers were White (92 percent).
 Hispanics comprised 4 percent and Asians 2 percent of the work force; the remaining 2 percent were African Americans and Native Americans.